neoforged/.github/primers/1.21.6/index.md

     - `GlRenderPass`
         - `uniforms` now is a `HashMap<String, GpuBufferSlice>`
         - `dirtSamplers` is removed
+        - `samplers` map now holds a `GpuTextureView` value
         - `pushedDebugGroups` - Returns the number of groups pushed onto the stack.
 No debug groups must be open for the render pass to be closed.
         - `isScissorEnabled` - Returns whether the scissoring state is enabled which crops the area that is rendered to the screen.
         - `getScissorX`, `getScissorY`, `getScissorWidth`, `getScissorHeight` - Returns the values representing the scissored rectangle.
         - `$ScissorState` - A class that holds a bounding rectangle to render within.
-    - `GlTexture` now takes in an additional integer for the usage
+    - `GlTexture` now takes in an additional integer for the usage and depth/layers
+        - `flushModeChanges` now takes in an `int` which represents the texture target
+        - `addViews`, `removeViews` - Manages the views looking at a texture for some mip levels.
+    - `GlTextureView` - A view implementation of a texture for some mip levels.
-    - `Uniform` is now a sealed interface which is implemented as either a buffer object, texel buffer, or a sampler.
+    - `Uniform` is now a sealed interface which is implemented as either a buffer object, texel buffer, or a sampler
 - `com.mojang.blaze3d.pipeline`
     - `BlendFunction#PANORAMA` is removed
     - `CompiledRenderPipeline#containsUniform` is removed
     - `RenderPipeline`
         - `$Builder#withUniform` now has an overload that can take in a `TextureFormat`
         - `$UniformDescription` now takes in a nullable `TextureFormat`
+    - `RenderTarget`
+        - `colorTextureView`, `depthTextureView`, `getColorTextureView`, `getDepthTextureView` - A view of the current color and depth textures.
+        - `blitAndBlendToTexture` now takes in a `GpuTextureView` instead of a `GpuTexture`
 - `com.mojang.blaze3d.platform.Lightning` is now `AutoCloseable`
     - `setup*` -> `setupFor`, an instance method that takes in an `$Entry`
     - `updateLevel` - Updates the lighting buffer, taking in whether to use the nether diffused lighting.
+- `com.mojang.blaze3d.shaders`
+    - `FogShape` -> `net.minecraft.client.renderer.fog.FogData`, not one-to-one
-- `com.mojang.blaze3d.shaders.UniformType` now only holds two types: `UNIFORM_BUFFER`, or `TEXEL_BUFFER`, and no longer takes in a count
+    - `UniformType` now only holds two types: `UNIFORM_BUFFER`, or `TEXEL_BUFFER`, and no longer takes in a count
 - `com.mojang.blaze3d.systems`
     - `CommandEncoder`
         - `clearColorAndDepthTextures` now has an overload that takes in four `int`s representing the region to clear the texture information within
         - `writeToBuffer`, `mapBuffer(GpuBuffer, int, int)` now take in a `GpuBufferSlice` instead of a `GpuBuffer`
         - `createFence` - Creates a new sync fence.
-        - `createRenderPass` now takes in a `Supplier<String>`, used for determining the name of the pass to use as a debug group
+        - `createRenderPass` now takes in a `Supplier<String>`, used for determining the name of the pass to use as a debug group, and `GpuTextureView`s instead of `GpuTexture`s
+        - `writeToTexture` now takes in an additional `int` representing the depth or layer to write to
+        - `presentTexture` now takes in a `GpuTextureView` instead of a `GpuTexture`
     - `GpuDevice`
         - `createBuffer` no longer takes in a `BufferUsage`, with `BufferType` replaced by an `int`
         - `getUniformOffsetAlignment` - Returns the uniform buffer offset alignment.
-        - `createTexture` now takes in an additional `int` for the usage, see `GpuTexture` constants
+        - `createTexture` now takes in additionals `int` for the usage and the number of depth/layers, see `GpuTexture` constants
+        - `createTextureView` - Creates a view of a texture for a certain range of mip levels.
     - `RenderPass`
         - `enableScissor` is removed
-        - `bindSampler` can now take in a nullable `GpuTexture`
+        - `bindSampler` can now take in a nullable `GpuTextureView`
         - `setUniform` can either take in a `GpuBuffer` or `GpuBufferSlice` instead of the raw inputs
         - `drawIndexed` now takes the following `int`s: the base vertex, the start index, the number of elements, and the prim count
         - `drawMultipleIndexed` now takes in a collection of strings that defines the list of required uniforms